 “Maj.
 Gen., The Adjutant General of the Army”

 S/Sgt.
 John P. Luther, with his brother Henry, died on the Arisan Maru.
-It is not known if he died when the ship was torpedoed in the South China Sea on October 24, 1944, or if he was one of the POWs who died in the ship’s holds before it was sunk.
+It is not known if he died when the ship was torpedoed in the South China Sea on October 24, 1944, or if he was one of the POWs who later drowned.
 Since he died at sea, his name appears on the Tablets of the Missing, below his brother’s name, at the American Military Cemetery at Manila.